karolinabodis/100_JS_Projects/013_grocery_list/readMe.md

 ✔️ If an item identical with one from the list an alert-warning feedback should be received.

-✔️ One or all items should be able to deleted.
+✔️ One or all items should be able to removed.

 ✔️ All the other items should persist by means of Local Storage.